Ayc0/proposal-object-iterator/README.md

 In [`Array.prototype.filter()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter), it is mentioned that the returned array is a shallow copy.
 And in arrays again, new arrays are already created.
 And the same happens when using `Object.fromEntries(Object.entries(object))`

 So I think those return new objects that don’t extend from the original prototype.

+### What about collisions with other libraries?

+In ECMAScript, except for the spread operator mentioned earlier, those shouldn’t collide with anything in the current specification.
+But in the past, APIs were picked to avoid collisions with older libraries mutating the global polyfills.
+For example `Array.prototype.flatten()` was renamed `.flat()` to avoid collisions with MooTools, see https://developer.chrome.com/blog/smooshgate.